BrandonCorey/js_129/study_guide_written.md

 falseObj === false; // false, falseObj is a boolean object, false is a primitive Boolean(0) === false; // true, 0 is coerced to false primitive
 ```
+## ES6 Classes ##
+Syntactic sugar for constuctor and prototype psuedo-classical pattern